bgeminiuc67/lethal-markets/README.md

 **AI-powered platform exposing corporate profiteering from global crises**

-Lethal Markets uses GPT-5 to analyze real-time global conflicts and reveal which companies profit from human suffering.
+Lethal Markets uses Claude to analyze real-time global conflicts and reveal which companies profit from human suffering.
 Track defense contractors, energy giants, and other corporations that benefit from wars, disasters, and political instability.

 ## 🎯 What It Does

-- **🔍 Crisis Detection**: GPT-5 identifies current global conflicts and disasters
+- **🔍 Crisis Detection**: Claude identifies current global conflicts and disasters
 - **🏢 Corporate Exposure**: Reveals companies profiting from crises (arms dealers, contractors, etc.)
 - **📈 Stock Impact**: Shows how conflicts boost certain company valuations
 - **⚠️ Risk Analysis**: Calculates danger levels and market volatility